-This July, as usual, we finished up the arugula growing in our garden.
+This July, as usual, we finished eating up the arugula growing in our garden.
 It is always gone by mid-summer.
 Arugula is a remarkably easy crop to grow - as long as it doesn't get too hot or too dry.
-I try to start it at the beginning of each new year, out in the garden under a cold frame.
-A cold frame is like a miniature greenhouse and is great for starting plants early, when the weather is still too cold for seeds to sprout on their own.
+I try to start it at the beginning of each new year, out in the garden under a cold frame, which is essentially a miniature greenhouse.

-You may already know that this is my favorite salad of all time, it changed the way I feel about arugula, pine nuts and lemons.
-A few years after my arugula revelation I discovered directions from Alice Waters' In the Green Kitchen for washing lettuce and dressing a salad.
+This salad is my favorite and it has changed the way I feel about arugula altogether.
+A few years after finding it I discovered Alice Waters' technique for washing and dressing salad, from her book In the Green Kitchen.
 This, too, made a real difference.
-Now I incorporate these techniques into every salad I make, arugula and otherwise.
-Together, they helped me get rid of some preconceived notions I'd held on to about salad.
+Now I use them for every salad I make, arugula and otherwise.
+Together, arugula and good technique helped me get rid of some preconceived notions I'd held on to about salad.

 One of those is that salad dressing needs to be complicated to taste delicious: it doesn't.
-Lemon juice is a perfect acid to pair with just about any type of oil, able to perform a kind of magic exclusive to this small, yellow fruit.
-It can marry some remarkably simple ingredients into a whole that is much larger than the sum of its parts: in this case a slightly spicy bowl of freshness with just enough nut and zip to be exciting.
+Lemon juice is a perfect acid to pair with just about any type of oil, able to perform a kind of magic exclusive to this diminutive yellow fruit.
+It can marry some remarkably simple ingredients into flavor much larger than the sum of its parts: in this salad's case a slightly spicy bowl of freshness with just enough nut and zip to be exciting.

 And then there is the idea that salad is a boring replacement for something better.
-You may think "Oh, it's nothing but a bowl of salad."
-But I insist that a good salad holds a mysterious power, not unlike the one candy has for children, it makes me happy and ready to take on the world.
+I used to think, "Pah, it's nothing but a bowl of boring," every time I saw one coming.
+But now I know that a good salad holds a mysterious power, not unlike the one candy has for children, that makes me happy and ready to take on the world.